weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 Generative search in Weaviate is a two-step process under the hood, involving retrieval of objects and then generation of text.
 This means that you can use the full power of Weaviate's search capabilities to retrieve the objects you want to use for generation.

-In the below example, we search the chapter for passages that relate to the states of git, before generating a tweet as before.
+In this example, we search the chapter for passages that relate to the states of git before generating a tweet as before.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python">